VNGRD/quartz/content/notes in progress/flames grow with immortal courage.md

 “‘Flagrant ignorance of several rules set in place,’ check.
 ‘Endangering several civilians while attempting to stop an altercation,’ check.
 ‘Employing creation magicks without following prescribed ruleset and protocol,’ check.“ Emet let out another pained sigh at the last point and looked up accusingly at Azem with his brow even more intensely furrowed than before.

-“Never mind what I said earlier – you absolutely *can* be stripped of your title with your antics, *Corvus,*” he said with a certain degree of poison while uttering Azem’s true name.
+“Never mind what I said earlier – you absolutely *can* be stripped of your title with your antics, *Koronis,*” he said with a certain degree of poison while uttering Azem’s true name.
 “Are you stupid, or are you actually trying to get yourself fired?”

 “It was my best option available to me at the time,” Azem argued, nonplussed by the surprising amount of emotion in Emet’s voice.
 “And I can argue about the endangerment of civilians when I specifically told them to clear out of the area before doing anything.
 Several witnesses can attest to that!”